 Frequently Asked Questions

 Q: How many vectors can fit in a single server’s RAM?
-A: At 768 dimensions with 4-byte floats, 1 billion vectors require approximately 2.9GB of raw storage.
-However, HNSW indexes add 1.5-3× overhead, meaning 1 billion vectors typically require 5-10GB of RAM for the index alone.
-A 256GB server can theoretically hold 25-50 billion vectors, though practical limits are lower due to query working memory and system overhead.
+A: At 768 dimensions with 4-byte floats, 1 billion vectors require approximately 2.9TB of raw storage.
+HNSW indexes add 1.5-3× overhead, meaning 1 billion vectors typically require 4-9TB of RAM for the index alone—far exceeding what a single server can hold.
+A 256GB server can realistically hold roughly 14-28 million 768-dimensional vectors in a HNSW index.
+For billion-scale, you need either distributed clusters, DiskANN-based SSD indexes, or aggressive quantization (IVF-PQ).
+[Updated March 2026]

 Q: What recall rate should I target for production?
 A: Most production systems target 95-99% recall@10.
 Higher recall (99.5%+) is achievable but requires more aggressive search parameters, increasing latency by 2-5×.
 Applications where exact ranking matters may need higher recall than recommendation systems where diversity is acceptable.